bilken/Flog/readme.txt

             An example:
                 xconfig/flog_xconfig.h

-            Define severities, modules and format options using the following X-Macro declarations:
+            Define severities and modules using the following X-Macro declarations:
                 FLOG_SEVERITY_LIST
                 FLOG_MODULE_LIST

+            The FLOG_SEVERITY_LIST X-Macro is composed of one or more FLOG_SEVERITY_LIST_ITEM(NAME) elements.
+The NAME parameter
+            defines a severity that is available for module configuration and subsequent FLOG() calls.
+The order of the severity items matters.
+They should be ordered from least severe to most.

+            The FLOG_MODULE_LIST X-Macro is composed of one or more FLOG_MODULE_LIST_ITEM(NAME, MAX, DEFAULT) elements.
+The
+            NAME parameter defines a module that is available for subsequent FLOG() calls.
+The MAX parameter defines the maximum compile-time severity for the module.
+The DEFAULT parameter defines the default run-time severity for the module.
+The order of this list doesn't matter much other than that it shows up in this order when log levels are listed from the flog_interact_s() API.

             Define 'FLOGX' to configure unscripted mode.

-            Include the 'flogx.h' header to define FLOG() and FLOGS() APIs
+            Include the 'flogx.h' header to define FLOG() and FLOGS() APIs.

         Then, skip to the 'Common Configuration' section